 - Research to improve hop quality and differentiate Michigan hops in the marketplace (regional identity, terroir, new cultivars)

 - Sensory and chemical analysis to determine unique aroma profiles of Michigan hops

 - Evaluate advanced/elite breeding lines in field trials under Michigan growing conditions (Eg. Hop Quality Group, USDA) by determining agronomics (yields, quality, HSI, etc.) and brewing potential

 - Hop plant replacement strategy

-- With Diaporthe and Mildews causing a progressive degradation of hop quality and yields, what is the business case for replacing acreage?
+- With the potential for Diaporthe and Mildews to cause a progressive degradation of hop quality and yields, what is the business case for replacing acreage?
 In other words, help hop growers do the agronomics and “how to” of removing and planting new virus free plants.
 When does it make good business sense?